Gorky Park (band): History

 In 1987, guitarist Alexey Belov, vocalist Nikolay Noskov (both from Moskva band), bassist Alexander "Big Sasha" Minkov, guitarist Yan Yanenkov, and drummer Alexander Lvov (formerly from Aria) came together to form Gorky Park.
 Stas Namin, a famous 1970s Soviet musician, became the band's manager.
 Because Mikhail Gorbachev lifted the censorship, many underground rock bands, including Gorky Park, became able to gain wider popularity.
 Later that year the band left Russia for the United States in search of a record deal.

 In the U.S. the band soon made some connections in the record business.
 One of the first people to take notice was musician Frank Zappa.
 Jon Bon Jovi and Richie Sambora also helped them to secure a deal with Mercury Records.

 The band released a self-titled debut album in 1989, featuring initials "GP" stylized as a hammer and sickle on the cover.
 With the fall of the Iron Curtain and a growing interest in Soviets to western countries, Gorky Park soon became widely known.
 The band seemed to be a kind of symbol of American-Russian friendship.
 The band's first video, "Bang", received MTV rotation.
 Their next two singles – "Try to Find Me" and a collaboration with Bon Jovi "Peace in Our Time" – received rotation on mainstream radio stations.

 Gorky Park participated in that year's Moscow Music Peace Festival alongside Bon Jovi, Mötley Crüe, Skid Row, Cinderella, Ozzy Osbourne and Scorpions.
 Gorky Park joined the other acts from the Moscow Music Peace Festival in the compilation album Stairway to Heaven/Highway to Hell.
 This album included each band performing one song from an artist who died from, or a band who lost a member to, drug problems.
 Gorky Park's contribution was a cover of The Who's "My Generation".
+Namin's producing centre is referred to in the lyrics of the Scorpions hit Wind of Change.
+In 1989, guitar manufacturer Kramer introduced a balalaika-shaped Gorky Park signature model, similar to Belov's custom-made instruments.